 4. Track broker relationships

 In addition to the deals themselves, it’s imperative that you track broker relationships and keep detailed notes on your engagements.
-Then, when opportunities come up, you’ll be able to refresh your thinking around which brokers to reach out to, or which ones have the best relationships with your target sellers.
+Then, when opportunities come up, a purpose-built real estate CRM can provide insights around which brokers to reach out to, or which ones have the best relationships with your target sellers.

 5. Centralize your data